Q: Does the arrow on my submersible pump refer to direction of impeller rotation or kick direction?

 A: Usually, a red arrow on the pump refers to direction of kick, a green arrow refers to direction of impeller rotation.
 However, it is advisable to check the operation manual whilst wiring up a submersible pump.

 Q: Can I use recycled water through my high pressure pump for wash down applications?

 A: It’s not best practice as high pressure pumps are designed for clean water only.
-It depends how clean the water is, however you will have to be prepared for mechanical seals and or pumps to be replaced regularly.
-It’s best to exhaust all fresh water options first.
-If there is no other option then we’d recommend a centrifugal end suction pump over a vertical multistage pump as they’re easier to maintain and repair.
+It depends how clean the water is, sharp grains of sand and the likes will mean regular seal and lining replacements and/or pumps to be replaced regularly.
+Centrifugal end suction pumps are generally recommended as easier to maintain than vertical multistage pumps.